careercup/CtCI-6th-Edition-Clojure/README.md

 First download and install [Leiningen](http://leiningen.org/)

-Then run the following command from the Clojure directory to run all the tests:
+Then run the following command from the root directory to run all the tests:

     lein test